What Is the 14th Amendment?

 During and after the Civil War, some 4 million slaves were freed.
 Suddenly, there were 4 million people in the country whose legal position was unclear.

-The 14th Amendment changed this by making it so that everyone born in the United States or its territories would automatically be citizens, with no regard to race or their former status as slaves.
+The 14th Amendment changed this by making it so that everyone born in the United States or its territories would automatically be citizens, regardless of race or their former status as slaves.

-Today, the concept of birthright citizenship is brought up most often as it relates to children of illegal immigrants.
+Today, birthright citizenship is brought up most often related to children of illegal immigrants.

-The Due Process and Equal Protection Clauses of the Fourteenth Amendment are one of the most influential sections of the entire Constitution.
+The Due Process and Equal Protection Clauses of the Fourteenth Amendment are among the most influential sections of the entire Constitution.

-Well, as one may guess through the many Supreme Court cases related to it, it’s open to interpretation.
-In general, it means that a defendant in a criminal case can expect fair treatment.
+Well, as one may guess through the many United States Supreme Court cases related to it, it’s open to interpretation.
+But, in general, it means that a defendant in a criminal case can expect fair treatment.

-Of course, the states which had slaves wanted all their slaves to count so that they had more representatives and more voting power.
-The northern states, on the other hand, weren’t so keen to grant them so much power.
+Of course, the states that had slaves wanted all their slaves to count to have more representatives and more voting power.
+But, on the other hand, the northern states weren’t so keen to grant them so much power.

 The Three-Fifths Clause was reached as a compromise.
 It established that 3/5 of slaves would count towards a state’s population for purposes of representation in Congress.

-The Fourteenth Amendment laid out, in no uncertain terms, that this would no longer be the case.
-Freed slaves really were citizens now and, as a result, would be 100% counted as part of a state’s population.
+The Fourteenth Amendment laid out, in no uncertain terms, that this discrimination would no longer be the case.
+Freed slaves were citizens now and, as a result, would be 100% counted as part of a state’s population.

-It stipulated, however, that if black men over the age of 21 were denied the right to vote, the state’s amount of representatives would be reduced as punishment.
+It stipulated, however, that if black men over the age of 21 were denied the right to vote, the state’s number of representatives would be reduced as punishment.

-Unfortunately, this was not really enforced, and Jim Crow laws denying African-Americans the right to vote lasted up until the 1960s.
+Unfortunately, this was not really enforced, and Jim Crow laws often denied the average African American citizen equal rights to vote until the 1960s.

-After the end of the Civil War, the United States began to reintegrate the 11 states that had declared their intent to separate from the country.
+After the Civil War, 11 states that had declared their intent to secede from the Union were reintegrated.

 Section 4 of the 14th Amendment prohibits the payment of any debt owed to the Confederacy.
-It also negates the idea that the US government should have to pay former slave owners for their loss.
+It also negates the idea that the United States federal government should pay former slave owners for their losses.